kellycode/winters_eve/README.md

 TODOs: work on the deer and wolf and their animations and that's up next

-Relaxing at home on a cold November day and looking out at dull houses and streets, I wanted to see this snowy winter scene
+Relaxing at home on a cold December day and looking out at dull houses and streets, I wanted to see this snowy winter scene

 I had a lot of fun making it.